 Bid-Ask Spread

 Spread is one of the most important stock market terms you should know.
-The bid-ask spread is the difference between the exact selling price and the exact buying price of a stock when the sale gets made.
+The bid-ask spread is the difference between the exact selling price and a stock’s exact buying price when the sale is made.
 Thanks to real-time sales at fractions of a second, there can be a difference between what you pay and what you are quoted.

 See Related: Important Pros and Cons of Cryptocurrency